 In the past, a significant portion of the SpinCo managements’ performance-based pay might have been dependent on the results of the overall company.
 However, post-spin-off management’s performance-based-pay metrics, whether it be revenue, EBITDA, and/or EPS growth, as well as other metrics such as margins, working capital levels, ROIC, free cash flow, etc are now more directly within their control.

-Furthermore, the stock they receive through option or restricted stock unit grants is now in a currency (the SpinCo stock) which they have a much more direct impact on rather than in the past when they received stock in the larger parent company.
+Furthermore, the stock they receive through option or restricted stock unit grants is now in a currency (the SpinCo stock) which they have a much more direct impact on versus the past when they received stock in the larger parent company.

 Reduces Business Complexity and Improves Focus